Men’s Underwear Types: Everything You Need To Know

 In truth, they work for most men, but if you have particularly well-developed thighs you might find them a bit constricting at the top of the leg and there is a possibility that the fabric will bunch up – this is bot uncomfortable and unsightly.

 Boxer briefs work best for taller, bigger men, especially those with more ample posteriors.
 The extra fabric, with an element of stretch, covers and defines while the higher waistband provides a better fit.
 The high waist is also good for the taller man who will often find their underwear slipping when they bend down.
 Best hide that crack, Jack.

-The brief is something of a catch-all title (and, as we will see, a bit of a catch-all style too!).
+The men's brief is something of a catch-all title (and, as we will see, a bit of a catch-all style too!).
 As well as the modern brief – think of a Cristiano Ronaldo or David Gandy photoshoot – the term also includes hipsters and the contemporary take of the Y-front (yes, they still exist).
 But they all, essentially, do the same job.

 Made from stretch cotton, or its silkier cousin modal, with a touch of elastane in order to enhance definition and add extra comfort, with the brief, the cut and styling are key.
 Designed so the leg hole curves up towards the top of the thigh, this is perfect for the man with bigger thighs, as there is no likelihood of the fabric bunching (this is both unsightly and uncomfortable).
 But also, if you’ve been working on those thighs in the gym, the brief is the perfect vehicle for showing them off to best effect.
 And as they sit lower on the hips, they’re quite good at enhancing a flat stomach as well.

 But it is not just about aesthetics (well, not really).
 There is also the practical aspect of the pouch that cups and holds your privates – good if you are always on the move… or working out… or so endowed that the extra support is welcome…